KipCollo/Java-Revision/java/3.decisions/Readme.md

 Remember that in Java, unlike some other programming languages, tabs are just whitespace and are not evaluated as part of the execution.
 When you see a control flow statement in a question, be sure to trace the open and close braces of the block, ignoring any indentation you may come across.

-- The else Statement

-Let’s expand our example a little.
+- `The else Statement`:- Let’s expand our example a little.
 What if we want to display a different message if it is 11 a.m. or later?
 Can we do it using only the tools we have?
 Of course we can!

 ```java
 if(hourOfDay < 11) {